laurenor/node-lightswitch/README.md

 # node-exercise
-A simple light switch app using web sockets
+A simple light switch app using web sockets.

 View it live, <a href="https://node-lightswitch.herokuapp.com/" target="_blank">here</a>.